 Nestled behind Glassworks is local institution and popular burger joint Brodburger.
 Choose your cheese, place your order and check the expected wait time (did we mention this place is popular?).
 Our tip is after placing your order, watch the glassblowers in action or head down to Bowen Park to photograph Lake Burley Griffin.

 On the Foreshore (Eastlake Parade) you are spoilt for choice with a strip of eating and drinking opportunities.
-Order a cocktail at the Spanish-inspired Betti Bravo’s, cold beers from The Dock or a glass of sparkling and oysters from C Seafood & Oyster Bar.
+Order a cocktail at the Spanish-inspired Betti Bravo’s or cold beers from The Dock.
 Or if you feel like something sweet, indulge in chocolates at Max Brenner, fresh waffles and ice-cream at Movenpick or visit Molto Italian for 'Nonna Tosolini’s' Tiramisu and an espresso.

 With the blend of old and new, the Kingston precinct is an exciting area to explore.